 |Heathfield||5153||Sewer and/or onsite|

 |Kersbrook||5231||Onsite or CWMS|

 |Mount Torrens||5244||Onsite or CWMS|

 |Teringie||5072||Sewer and/or onsite|

 Leaking septic systems can have insidious effects, seeping into and contaminating ground water supplies, and mixing with the water in our favourite swimming holes without us even being aware of it.

 There is a growing crisis facing areas where septic systems predominate.
 Many of these septic systems are leaking, posing health risks to families and communities and to those further downstream.
 Many of us are simply not aware of the risks, and are not managing these systems safely.

-For all onsite wastewater system works please click here to access the onsite wastewater system application form.
-This now covers all options including modifications to existing systems as well as applications for new installations.
+For all onsite wastewater system works please download and complete application form.
+This covers all options including modifications to existing systems as well as applications for new installations.